Helen Shapiro: Early career

-In February 1961, aged fourteen, Shapiro released her first single, "Don't Treat Me Like a Child".
+In February 1961, at 14, Shapiro released her first single, "Don't Treat Me Like a Child".
 The song was recorded at EMI Recording Studios, Abbey Road with a nine-piece band under the direction of Martin Slavin.
-After Helen's appearance on the ITV music programme Thank Your Lucky Stars, the record took off and reached No. 3 in the UK Singles Chart in May 1961.
-According to AllMusic, Shapiro's rich and mature voice made her "an extraordinary new phenomenon on the British pop scene."
+After Helen's appearance on the ITV music programme Thank Your Lucky Stars, the record took off and reached number three in the UK Singles Chart in May 1961.
+According to AllMusic, Shapiro's rich, mature voice made her "an extraordinary new phenomenon on the British pop scene."
 Her next single, the ballad "You Don't Know", topped the chart in August.
 The follow-up, "Walkin' Back to Happiness", was written by John Schroeder and Mike Hawker and featured backing orchestrations by Norrie Paramor.
 The single quickly reached the top of the chart with far greater sales than her last in October 1961, by which time Shapiro had turned 15.
-She had initially been reluctant to record the song as she considered it old-fashioned and corny.
-Both of Shapiro's No. 1 singles sold over a million copies, earning her two gold discs.
+She had initially been reluctant to record the song, as she considered it old-fashioned and corny.
+Both of Shapiro's number-one singles sold over a million copies, earning her two gold discs.
 Her mature voice made her an overnight sensation, as well as the youngest female chart topper in the UK.

-Shapiro's next single release, "Tell Me What He Said", peaked at No. 2, meaning each of her first four single releases made the top three of the UK Singles Chart.
-Her success led to film roles; she appeared as herself in the Billy Fury film Play It Cool and played the lead female role in Richard Lester's It's Trad, Dad!.
-Her final UK Top Ten hit single was with the ballad "Little Miss Lonely", which peaked at No. 8 for two weeks in 1962.
+Shapiro's next single release, "Tell Me What He Said", peaked at number two, meaning each of her first four single releases made the top three of the UK Singles Chart.
+Her success led to film roles; she appeared as herself in the Billy Fury film Play It Cool and played the lead female role in Richard Lester's It's Trad, Dad!
+Her final UK Top Ten hit single was with the ballad "Little Miss Lonely", which peaked at number eight for two weeks in 1962.
 Before she was sixteen years old, Shapiro had been voted Britain's "Top Female Singer".